sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-25.md

 ### Why should we care about the size of an intermediate result?

-We are lucky that DrRacket can work on such large numbers.
-In many language, operation like multiplication can work only on `fixnum` numbers.
+Luckily, DrRacket can handle on such large numbers without too much hassle, but in many languages, operations like multiplication works only on `fixnum` type numbers.
 To quote DrRacker section on [Numbers](https://docs.racket-lang.org/reference/numbers.html):

 > The precision and size of exact numbers is limited only by available memory (and the
 > precision of operations that can produce irrational numbers).
 In particular, adding,